iwantmyname/blog/preview/2014-11-14-should-you-put-all-your-products-and-ideas-on-one-domain.md

 >Owning a lot of domains is bad for business, unless you are in the business of buying and selling domains.
 There are a lot of reasons why, but there is one overarching reason why you want to have just one domain - focus.
 Domains are a distraction.

-Let's face it, I, like many of my collegues, have a bit of a problem.
+Let's face it, I, like many of my colleagues, have a bit of a problem.
 I think of the web as a blank canvas, just waiting for my ideas to populate its empty space.
 And every time I have a new idea, I do one thing—scramble to grab the corresponding domain name.

 <!-- /excerpt -->